UnAI Education?

 If you are interested in education, I would recommend you to watch the full talk, question time included.
 It is really worth it.

-I think the point he makes should be kept firmly in the back of our minds when we think about AI in education.
-AI can be a great tool to access information faster or to get help with specific boring tasks, but mostly (if not only) when you already know what you are talking about and can critically reflect on the output.
+I think the point he makes should be kept firmly in the back of our minds when we think about generative AI in education.
+Artificial intelligence could provide new tools to access information faster or to get help with specific boring tasks, but mostly (if not only) when you already know what you are talking about and can critically reflect on the output.
 And it cannot replace the social aspect of education: the interaction with peers and teachers and the motivation that comes from being part of a learning community.

-I was recently reading about the difference between social networks and social media, and it felt like a similar story.
-It all started with social networks, an asynchronous way to connect with people, but then evolved into social media, a passive neverending consumption of content, leveraging dopamine to hook users into a black hole of never-ending, barely meaningful content.
+I was recently reading about the difference between social networks and social media, and it felt like a similar story: it all started with social networks, an asynchronous way to connect with people, but then evolved into social media, a passive, never-ending consumption of content, leveraging dopamine to hook users into a black hole of barely meaningful information.
 And now instead of being more connected, we are more isolated (and sad) than ever.

-And of course there are plenty of other voices that argue about the opposite, but I think this is an important step to have a balanced discussion.
-And it is important also to avoid ignoring the critical evidence that is already available, and shadowed by the hype and the marketing campaigns: you can find a good collection of resources in this Critical AI page.
+Of course there are plenty of other voices that argue for the opposite, but I think this is an important step to have a balanced discussion.
+And it is important also to avoid ignoring the critical evidence that is already available, and overshadowed by the hype and marketing campaigns: you can find a good collection of resources in this Critical AI page.